foundriesio/optee_os/lib/libnxpse050/docs/README.txt

 Regression tests
 ================
 The crypto subset of xtests were used to validate the integration in op-tee.
-It is available here [2].
+It is available at https://github.com/ldts/optee_test

 Once built and installed (TA's are installed in /usr/lib/optee_armtz) just execute as:
 $ sudo xtest

+At the end of the test -takes about 30 minutes- you should see:
+  Result of testsuite regression: regression_4001 OK regression_4002 OK regression_4003 OK regression_4004 OK
+  regression_4005 OK
+  regression_4006 OK
+  regression_4007_symmetric OK
+  regression_4007_rsa OK
+  regression_4007_dh OK
+  regression_4007_dsa OK
+  regression_4007_ecc OK
+  regression_4008 OK
+  regression_4009 OK
+  regression_4010 OK
+  regression_4011 OK
+  regression_4012 OK
+  regression_4013 OK
+  regression_8001 OK
+  regression_8002 OK

 Note
 ====
-To help with a visual understanding and navegation of op-tee please have a look at the diagrams/ folder
+To help with a visual understanding and navegation of op-tee have a look at the diagrams/ folder.

 CONFIGS:
 =======

-CFG_CORE_SE05X_I2C_BUS: I2C bus
+CFG_CORE_SE05X_I2C_BUS: I2C bus (default = 2)
-            __CFG
      I2C1     0
      I2C2     1
      I2C3     2

+CFG_CORE_SE05X_BAUDRATE: I2C baudrate (default = 340000 bps)

+CFG_CORE_SE05X_INIT_NVM: booting with this set to 1 causes all persistent objects to be deleted from the SE050 NVM (default = 0)

 CFG_CORE_SE05X_DISPLAY_INFO: displays the SE050 Applet and JCOP4
  information (shows the OEFID required to know the default keys to use in SCP03).
 Doing this requires that we reinitialize the context.
+ (default = 0)
      0: does not display
      1: displays

-CFG_CORE_SE05X_OEFID: the OEFID determins the keys to use when stablishing communications with the SE050.
-Once we know the OEFID, we no longer need to display the information and we can simply provide this config.
+CFG_CORE_SE05X_OEFID: the OEFID determines the keys to use when stablishing communications with the SE050.
+Once we know the OEFID, we no longer need to display the information and we can simply provide this config (default = 6)
-                           __CFG
      SE050A1_ID 0xA204        0
      SE050A2_ID 0xA205        1
      SE050B1_ID 0xA202        2
      SE050B2_ID 0xA203        3
      SE050C1_ID 0xA200        4
      SE050C2_ID 0xA201        5
      SE050DV_ID 0xA1F4        6